liuqx315/Multiscale-pattern/doc/guide/source/mathematics/IVP_solution.rst

    \max_i R_i \left\| z_i^{(m)} - z_i^{(m-1)} \right\| =
    \max_i R_i \left\| \delta^{(m)} \right\|.

-Therefore the convergence (stopping) test for the modified Newton iteration for each stage is
+Therefore the convergence (stopping) test for the nonlinear iteration for each stage is

 .. math::
    R_i \left\|\delta^{(m)} \right\| < 0.2\epsilon.

 We allow at most 3 Newton iterations (this may be modified through the function :c:func:`ARKodeSetMaxNonlinIters()`).
-We also declare the Newton iteration to be divergent if any of the ratios :math:`\|\delta^{(m)}\| / \|\delta^{(m-1)}\| > 2.3` with :math:`m>1` (the value 2.3 may be modified as the ``rdiv`` input to the function :c:func:`ARKodeSetNewtonConstants()`).
-If convergence fails with :math:`J` or :math:`A` current, we must then reduce the step size by a factor of 0.25 (modifiable via the ``etacf`` input to the :c:func:`ARKodeSetAdaptivityConstants()` function).
+We also declare the nonlinear iteration to be divergent if any of the ratios :math:`\|\delta^{(m)}\| / \|\delta^{(m-1)}\| > 2.3` with :math:`m>1` (the value 2.3 may be modified as the ``rdiv`` input to the function :c:func:`ARKodeSetNonlinRDiv()`).
+If convergence fails with :math:`J` or :math:`A` current, we must then reduce the step size by a factor of 0.25 (modifiable via the ``etacf`` input to the :c:func:`ARKodeSetMaxCFailGrowth()` function).
 The integration is halted after 10 convergence failures (modifiable via the :c:func:`ARKodeSetMaxConvFails()` function).